-Interest paid or accrued on debt properly allocable to your share of a working interest in any oil or gas property (if your liability isn't limited).
-If you didn't materially participate in the oil or gas activity, this interest is investment interest reportable as described earlier, under Code H. Investment interest expense; otherwise, it is trade or business interest.
+- Interest paid or accrued on debt properly allocable to your share of a working interest in any oil or gas property (if your liability isn't limited).
+If you didn't materially participate in the oil or gas activity, this interest is investment interest reportable as described earlier under Code H. Investment interest expense; otherwise, it is trade or business interest.
 If you didn't materially participate in the oil or gas activity, this interest is investment interest expense and should be reported on Form 4952.
 If you materially participated in the activity, report the interest on line 28 of Schedule E (Form 1040).
-On a separate line, enter "interest expense" and the name of the partnership in column (a) and the amount in column (h).

-• Contributions to a capital construction fund (CCF).
+On a separate line, enter "interest expense" and the name of the partnership in column (a) and the amount in column (i). - Contributions to a capital construction fund (CCF).
 The deduction for a CCF investment isn't taken on Schedule E (Form 1040).
-Instead, you subtract the deduction from the amount that would normally be entered as taxable income on line 43 (Form 1040).
-In the margin to the left of line 43, enter "CCF" and the amount of the deduction.

-• Penalty on early withdrawal of savings.
-Report this amount on Form 1040, line 30.

-Film, television, and live theatrical production expenses.
+Instead, you subtract the deduction from the amount that would normally be entered as taxable income on line 10 of Form 1040.
+In the margin to the left of line 10, enter "CCF" and the amount of the deduction. - Penalty on early withdrawal of savings.
+Report this amount on Schedule 1 (Form 1040), line 30. - Film, television, and live theatrical production expenses.
 The partnership will provide a statement that describes the film, television, or live theatrical production generating these expenses.
 Generally, if the aggregate cost of the production exceeds \$15 million, you are not entitled to the deduction.
 The limitation is \$20 million for productions in certain areas (see section 181 for details).
-If you didn't materially participate in the activity, use Form 8582 to determine the amount that can be reported on Schedule E (Form 1040), line 28, column (f).
-If you materially participated in the production activity, report the deduction on Schedule E (Form 1040), line 28, column (h). • Current year section 108(i) original issue discount (OID) deduction.
-The partnership will provide your share of the partnership's OID deduction deferred under section 108(i) (2)(A)(i) that is allowable as a deduction in the current tax year under section 108(i)(2) (A)(ii) or section 108(i)(5)(D)(i) or (ii).
+If you didn't materially participate in the activity, use Form 8582 to determine the amount that can be reported on Schedule E (Form 1040), line 28, column (g).
+If you materially participated in the production activity, report the deduction on Schedule E (Form 1040), line 28, column (i). - Current year section 108(i) original issue discount (OID) deduction.
+The partnership will provide your share of the partnership's OID deduction deferred under section 108(i) (2)(A)(i) that is allowable as a deduction in the current tax year under section 108(i)(2) (A)(ii) or section 108(i)(5)(D)(i) or (ii). - Domestic productions activities deduction (DPAD).
+The DPAD has been repealed for tax years beginning after 2017.
+However, if your tax year begins after 2017, the DPAD can be taken in limited circumstances.
+See Form 8903 and its instructions for details.
+If you qualify for the DPAD, the partnership will provide you with a statement with information that you can use to figure the DPAD.
+Report the qualified production activities income (QPAI) reported to you by the partnership in the applicable column of Form 8903, line 7.
+Report the portion of Form W-2 wages reported to you by the partnership on line 17 of Form 8903.